 At the August 2, 2022 EMC meeting, Member Coe reported that PI Dr. Helen Dahlke presented research findings at the Casper Creek annual meeting in May 2022, and the report is available on the Casper Creek website under publications.
 Member Coe reported at the September 28, 2022 EMC meeting that a final report was delivered with the goal of producing a publishable manuscript.

 Dr. Dahlke provided a final project presentation entitled Effects of forest stand density reduction on nutrient transport at the Caspar Creek Watershed (Dahlke et al. 2022) at the November 18, 2022 EMC meeting.
-Member Coe provided an introduction fir the context of this particular experiment, which is the third in a series of experiments led by Dr. Randy Dahlgren (U.C.
+Member Coe provided an introduction for the context of this particular experiment, which is the third in a series of experiments led by Dr. Randy Dahlgren (U.C.
 Davis) and Dr. Dahlke.
 This third Caspar Creek experiment investigated the effects of stand density reduction on a variety of watershed products.
 The first experiment was in the South Fork in the 1960’s and ‘70’s which compared a control site to a selectively logged catchment (i.e., essentially a comparison of the north and south forks).
 The second experiment investigated the effects of clear-cut harvesting on sediment hydrology and nutrients.
 This third experiment explores variable rates of stand reduction and the subsequent impacts on nutrients, hydrology, and sediment transport.
 Much of the larger experiment was funded by CAL FIRE, with additional funding support from the EMC.
 Dr. Dahlke gave a presentation on the experimental findings in 2021 at the Annual Caspar Creek meeting, and this 2022 presentation is the final deliverable for the EMC’s contract.
 However, this presentation does not represent the full suite of products that are likely to come out of these experiments, as next steps are planned to develop a publishable article out of this work, if not more, in the next year or two.

 Dr. Dahlke explained that this third project was an extension of Dr. Dahlgren’s previous work and examines the effects of different percentages of stand density reduction on the mass balance of water quality parameters, including electrical conductivity (EC), pH, turbidity, Dissolved Organic Carbon (DOC), nitrate, ammonium, Dissolved Organic Nitrogen (DON), Total Nitrogen (TN), total phosphorus (TP), and phosphate, with research questions focusing on: